 - During phase change operations such as condensation or vaporization.
-Latent heat transfer play prominent role and in case of temperature rising or decreasing situation.
-One should concentrate on the sensible heat transfer in the fluid where phase change do not take place.
+Latent heat transfer plays a prominent role in case of temperature rising or decreasing situation.
+One should concentrate on the sensible heat transfer in the fluid where phase change does not take place.

 Typical examples steam plate heat exchangers operation:

-- Reducing the temperature of a fluid by transfer of sensible heat to a cooler fluid so that the temperature of cold fluid is increased.
+- Reducing the temperature of a fluid by transfer of sensible heat to a cooling fluid so that the temperature of the cold fluid is increased.

 - Condensing steam using cooling water.